Help Finding NCI-Supported Clinical Trials

 - The search results will list trials that include any of the IDs you entered.

 Use this option to select medical professionals and researchers who are conducting the trial.
-Use the "choose from list" link to look up an investigator name.
+Enter one or more characters for autosuggest to appear while looking up an investigator name.

 - The search results will list trials that include any of the investigator names you selected.

-Use this option if you wish to select an academic hospital, research institute, pharmaceutical company, or cancer center responsible for coordinating the trial.
-Use the "choose from list" link to look up the name.
+Use this option if you wish to search by name for an academic hospital, research institute, pharmaceutical company, or cancer center responsible for coordinating the trial.
+Enter one or characters for autosuggest to appear while looking up the name.